 The reaction to this headline from sysadmins who deploy Fail2Ban on an IPv6 enabled system is probably: “Fail2Ban doesn’t support IPv6‽” At least, that seems to be the reaction most admins have posted on forums and social media when they learn that Fail2Ban doesn’t support IPv6.
 Now Fail2Ban’s IPv4-only limitation is about to be lifted.

 Fail2Ban is a tool that identifies unwanted behaviors by monitoring service logs, and can act upon that by banning offending IP addresses temporarily.
-Up until recently, Fail2Ban only supported IPv4 although it’s almost certainly running on many IPv6 capable systems as well.
+Until recently, Fail2Ban only supported IPv4 although it’s almost certainly running on many IPv6 capable systems as well.

 Update (): Fail2Ban 0.10 with IPv6 support has finally been released.
 Be sure you upgrade and test your filters and block actions!